 Have you ever watched a YouTube tutorial and been inspired to sew along with the instructor?
 DIYer Angelina was inspired by the clothing upcycling videos she watched online.
 But when the instructors didn’t show how they got from thrift store “before” to runway “after,” she decided to start her own YouTube channel.
 Eight years later, BlueprintDIY has grown into a much-loved sewing and fashion resource for creative DIYers.
-Recently, she decided to take her sewing skills to the next level with her first industrial sewing machine, and she chose the Sailrite® Fabricator®.
-With over 100,000 YouTube subscribers, we knew Angelina was a trendsetter and expert in her field, and we wanted to find out how she’s using her new Fabricator to turn overlooked hand-me-downs into fashionable, chic looks.
+Recently, she decided to take her sewing skills to the next level with her first industrial sewing machine: the Sailrite® Fabricator®.
+With over 200,000 YouTube subscribers, we knew Angelina was a trendsetter and expert in her field, and we wanted to find out how she’s using her new Fabricator to turn overlooked hand-me-downs into fashionable, chic looks.

 Her love of denim sent her searching for an industrial machine that could handle thick assemblies.
 She found the Fabricator and, after some research, knew it was the machine for her.
 Upcycling clothing is not just a trend.
 It’s a smart, thrifty and eco-friendly way to restyle your wardrobe.
 In her videos, Angelina shows viewers how easy it is to take thrift store finds, or clothes from your own closet, and give them a stylish second life.
 We sat down with Angelina to find out how she’s liking her new Fabricator and to chat about all things DIY, fashion and upcycling.

 Q: How did you get the idea to start a YouTube channel and share your upcycled clothing tutorials with the world?